-If you thought you were craving ordinary mac and cheese, think again.
-Here, we combine all the gooey, melty goodness of a classic mac with the rich, spicy flavors of a bacon-wrapped jalapeño popper.
+So long ordinary mac and cheese!
+Here, we combine the gooey, melty goodness of a classic mac with the rich, spicy flavors of a bacon-wrapped jalapeño popper.
 The result?
 The comfort food you never knew you needed.
 It’s got it all: twirly cavatappi noodles tossed in a creamy, cheesy sauce.
 Salty crumbles of bacon.
 A crispy, spiced panko crust for crunch.
 Jalapeño slices for heat.
 And to top it all off, it’s all ready in just 35 minutes—what more could you want?

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Monterey Jack Cheese

 Not included in your delivery

 • Bring a medium pot of salted water to a boil (use a large pot for 4 servings). • Heat a large, dry pan over medium heat.
 Add bacon*; cook, turning occasionally and adjusting heat if browning too quickly, until crispy, 6-10 minutes. • Turn off heat; transfer to a paper-towel-lined plate. • Carefully discard all but a thin layer of bacon fat from pan (you’ll use this to cook the jalapeño later).

 • While bacon cooks, wash and dry produce. • Halve jalapeño crosswise, removing ribs and seeds for less heat; thinly slice one half into half-moons and finely dice remaining.
 Peel and mince garlic.